Periodic Table

 400

-If a substance react with acid, and produces bubbles.
-What does this tells you about its chemical properties?
+If a substance reacts with acid, and produces bubbles what this experiment shows you.

 500

-Why do element in the same group often have similar chemical behaviors?
+Why do element in the same groups often have similar chemical behaviors?

 Elements in the same group have the same number of electrons in their outer shell(balanced electrons.)
-This similar electrons arrangement mans thy tent to react in similar ways, leading to similar chemical properties.
+This similar electrons arrangement mass they tend to react in similar ways, leading to similar chemical properties.

 500